Unboxed-Software/solana-course/content/anchor-cpi.md

 Anchor Errors can be divided into:

 - Anchor Internal Errors that the framework returns from inside its own code
-- Custom errors which the user (you!) can return
+- Custom errors that you the developer can create

 You can add errors unique to your program by using the `error_code` attribute.
-Simply add the error to an `enum` with a name of your choice.
+Simply add this attribute to a custom `enum` type.
 You can then use the variants of the `enum` as errors in your program.
-Additionally, you can add a message attribute to the individual variants.
-Clients will then display this error message if the error occurs.
+Additionally, you can add an error message to each variant using the `msg` attribute.
+Clients can then display this error message if the error occurs.

 ```rust
 #[error_code]